bigchaindb/BEPs/9/README.md

 # Motivation

 - We want BigchainDB Server to be able to check if a transaction is valid, even if it conforms to an older version of the transaction spec.
-- We want to be able reuse some Python code in both BigchainDB Server and the BigchainDB Python driver, without importing the entire server codebase into the driver codebase (as we do now).
+- We want to be able reuse some Python code in both BigchainDB Server and the BigchainDB Python driver, without importing the entire server codebase into the driver codebase, and without manually copying & pasting code from the sever codebase into the driver codebase (as we do now).
 - We want a given BigchainDB network to be able to support RBAC and other specialized business logic.
 The operators of a particular network should be able to decide what to support and what not to support in their network.
 - We want the transaction-related code to be easier to work with in general.